torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 without having to make a new struct.

 The :c:type:`v4l2_file_operations` struct is a subset of file_operations.
-The main difference is that the inode argument is omitted since it is never used.
+The main difference is that the ianalde argument is omitted since it is never used.

 If integration with the media framework is needed, you must initialize the